 Process Matters in Solving Critical Parts Cleaning Issues

-Stewart Holloway, a Senior Account Manager at Hubbard-Hall, and several other members of the Hubbard-Hall team had spent months working with a manufacturer of military components to solve an issue that was causing customer concern of more than $1 million in inventory of aluminum tubes used in weaponry.
+Stewart Holloway, a Senior Account Manager at Hubbard-Hall, and several other members of the Hubbard-Hall team had spent months working with a manufacturer of military components to solve an issue that was causing customer concern and costing more than $1 million in inventory of aluminum tubes used in weaponry.

-The defense contractor was alarmed by a stain that appears after heat treating and remains through chem-film.
-This caused the tubes to be held at the manufacturer, pending an investigation into the root cause and potential remedy.
+The defense contractor was alarmed by a stain that appears after heat treatment and remains through chem-film.
+This caused the tubes to be held at the manufacturer, and an investigation into the root cause and potential remedy is pending.

 “This contract represents 40% of the manufacturer’s revenue,” says Mike Valenti, Director of Cleaning Technology and Product Development at Hubbard-Hall, who worked with Holloway on the account.
 “They had not supplied the defense contractor with a good tube in over three months when we got there.”